AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

    ![AI Assistant access for email preheader](./assets/email-properties-ai-assistant-preheader-icon.png){width="600" zoomable="yes"}

-   This opens the AI Assistant pop-up with the generation settings for the email preheader.
+   The AI Assistant pop-up opens with the generation settings for the email preheader.

    Depending on the email content that is associated with the email or how you want to target the email, there are a couple of options for generating the preheader: